awilk003/assignment-02/README.md

 *Having an invalid command (asdf) on the left side of the '&&' or '||' symbols will not run the command but will be treated as true

-*If the user creates a syntax error (ls &&& ps; cd bin), the program will run until it reaches the syntax error (will run the command ls only)
+*If the user creates a syntax error (ls &&& ps; vim somefile), the program will run until it reaches the syntax error (will run the command ls only)